3DBAG/3dbag-docs/docs/en/schema/concepts.md

   <figcaption>3D primitives handled by val3dity.
 See: <b>Val3dity: validation of 3D GIS primitives according to the international standards.</b> Hugo Ledoux.
 Open Geospatial Data, Software and Standards 3 (1), 2018, pp. 1. <a href="http://dx.doi.org/10.1186/s40965-018-0043-x">DOI</a></figcaption>
 </figure>

 For the 3D BAG the most relevant primitive is the [Solid](https://val3dity.readthedocs.io/en/latest/definitions/#solid), as we treat the building models as Solids in our process.
-This distinction is important, because of the rules that apply to Solids, compared to other 3D primitives.
+This distinction is important, because of the (stricter) rules that apply to Solids, compared to other 3D primitives.

 !!! note "3D primitives and data formats"
     Not every data format supports the 3D primitives mentioned above.
 In fact, this applies to all our export formats except CityJSON.
 Therefore, in such formats we use the geometry types that are the closest equivalent to Solids.
 The PostgreSQL backup is a bit of an outlier here, because technically PostGIS can store Solids, but only with the [SFCGAL extension](http://www.sfcgal.org/).
 In order to cause the least friction for restoring the PostgreSQL backup, we store the 3D geometries as `MultiPolygonZ`.